aribrin/opensimrl/docs/tutorials.md

 Notes:
 - Hydra composes configurations from the `configs/` directory and creates a unique working directory per run.
 Checkpoints and artifacts will be stored under each run directory by default.
-- The PPO implementation supports both discrete and continuous action spaces and includes optional MLflow logging.
+- PPO supports both discrete and continuous action spaces.
+- Logging backends are selectable: console (default), MLflow, or W&B. If a backend is unavailable, the run safely falls back to console logging.
+Metrics use TotalEnvInteracts as the logging step.